 That afternoon, grandma and I worked hard and we harvested and planted a whole bunch of stuff.
 Potatoes, honey, appels, cherries, radish, corn and much more.
 Grandma said: “Last year it was almost -30 degrees celsius in the winter.
 It is important we stock up as much as possible”.
 It was a fun and interesting experience hearing stories about the old Ukraine and how live was then, back in the days.
 With her little English and my basic Russian we had the time of our live.

 There is still a lot of work to do before Ukraine would be able to become a EU-member.
 Although, I think this is mostly due to the government and not to the people of the Ukraine.
 What I experienced with the people was strength, kindness, friendliness and a very good cuisine!
 The war-zone is in the East of Ukraine and close to the border with Russia.
 You will not notice much about it in Central and West-Ukraine.
-I can definitely recommend visiting Ukraine, but it might be better to fly in and rent a car.
-Unless you want your own border adventure!
+I can definitely recommend traveling Ukraine, but it might be better to fly in and rent a car.
+Unless you want your own border adventure on your road trip in Ukraine!

 More adventures to come..